 Our experienced crews are ready to take on your project in Chester County.
-We offer a hassle free solution for resurfacing your hardwood floor.
+We offer a hassle free solution for stripping your hardwood floor.

 Our customers in Chester County Pennsylvania are amazed at our ability to transform their old worn out floors into floors that look brand new.
 There is no reason to replace your historic wooden floors, our 5 step refinishing process is able to strip off the old floor finish and make your floors look like they were just installed.
 Premier Floor Refinishing has three crews that have extensive experience working on all species of hardwood flooring.
 Using a combination of drum sanding machines and rotary sanding equipment, your floors will be restored to their former glory.
 Don't replace your hardwood floor, resand and restore your hardwood floor to its original condition.

 Bruce Backer has been operating Premier Floor Refinishing since 2013.
-Over the years, Bruce has established himself as Downingtown’s preferred hardwood floor resurfacing company.
+Over the years, Bruce has established himself as Downingtown’s preferred hardwood floor stripping service.
 His dedicated flooring crews have been trained to be delicate and precise as they care for your hardwood floor.
-By using the right floor resurfacing equipment and high quality floor finishing supplies, Premier Floor Refinishing is able to exceed expectations year after year.
+By using the right floor stripping equipment and high quality floor finishing supplies, Premier Floor Refinishing is able to exceed expectations year after year.

 It is a difficult life to your Hardwood Floor.
 Always getting walked all over, things get dropped on them, furniture sliding across them, drinks being spilled, and we haven’t even mentioned what the cats and dogs do to them.
 It is no wonder they need some help from time to time.